SpiritIT/timezonecomplete/README.md

 ## Current TZ database version:

-The version of the included IANA time zone database is 2014h.
+The version of the included IANA time zone database is 2014i.

 ## Changelog

 ### Planned
 * A release 2 where we polish the interface to the library a bit
 * Leap second handling

+### 1.8.1 (2014-10-22)
+* Upgrade time zone database to 2014i

 ### 1.8.0 (2014-10-17)
 * Add global min() and max() functions for DateTime and Duration